Paul von Krüdener: Biography

 Krüdener was born on 31 January 1784, in Saint Petersburg.
 He was the son of Barbara von Krüdener, a Baltic German writer and mystic affiliated with the Friends of God.
-His father was Baron Bourkhardt-Alexis-Constantine Krüdener, with whom Barbara did not have a good relationship.
+His father was Baron Burckhard Alexius Constantin von Krüdener, with whom Barbara did not have a good relationship.
 Pavel was baptized Paul in honor of Grand Duke (later Emperor) Paul I of Russia, his godfather.

 His father was appointed by Catherine the Great as Ambassador to the Republic of Venice in 1785, and Pavel spent the first two years of his life there.
 He subsequently followed his father's assignments in Munich until 1787, Copenhagen until 1794 and finally Madrid until 1800.
 His father was then appointed by Paul I as Ambassador to Prussia, under Frederick William III of Prussia.
 Friedrich Ancillon, a prominent Prussian historian, became his tutor.

 Paul von Krüdener became chargé d'affaires and embassy secretary in 1804 to Paris.
 He was arrested in Strasbourg by Napoleon I in 1812, on suspicion of conspiracy.
 In 1817, he went to Bern, where he invited his mother.

 It was in Bern that he married Margarethe König (1798–1859), the mother of his four children.

 Krüdener was appointed Ambassador to the United States in 1827, and served until 1837.
 He was then transferred to Switzerland where he represented Russia's interests until his death.